-Keep tabs with wolftrap.org for more upcoming announcements about this year’s golden anniversary and the exciting events that will celebrate this beloved institution.
+Keep tabs with wolftrap.org for ongoing announcements about their summer season and other exciting events that celebrate this beloved institution.

 To learn more about female visionaries and women's history in #FXVA, visit our HERstory page.
 Or on our blog, you can read about the revolutionary suffragists incarcerated at the Workhouse Arts Center, how one woman's commitment to environmental preservation resulted in the first national refuge for the Bald Eagle, and how a group of women led the way to save the home of America’s first president.